 End Sub

-Note: If you want to highlight duplicate values along with two workbooks, this method will be highly beneficial for you.
-Because the Conditional Formatting tool doesn’t work for two workbooks.
-Rather it is handly for highlighting duplicates across multiple sheets in a workbook.
+Note: If you want to highlight duplicate values along with two workbooks, this method is recommended because the Conditional Formatting tool doesn’t work for two workbooks.
+It is handy for highlighting duplicates across multiple sheets in a workbook.

-Read More: How to Find Duplicates in Excel Workbook (4 Methods)
+Read More: Find Duplicates in Two Columns in Excel

 Related Articles